Gharabawi/Booster_CI_CD_Project/README.md

 # Slack
-Jenkins is already integrated with slack and once either builds of master or dev completes you will receive a notification on the configured workspace and channel
+Jenkins is already integrated with slack and once either builds of master or dev completes you will receive a notification on the configured workspace and channel using the following for both master and dev branches (in dev branch master is replaced with dev):

+    slackSend color: "good", message: "Master: build done successfully" slackSend color: "bad", message: "Master: Failure Check logs"

 # Multibranch pipline
 There is a Jenkinsfile in each branch which jenkins will autoDetect once the multibranch is configured and start execution